tmtron/ex.dagger/README.md

 # MultiBinding_MultiModule

-This branch shows a compile error, that will occur when a java submodule only includes the forgets to include the dagger dependency, but forgets to apply the dagger-compiler annotation processor.
+This branch shows a compile error, that will occur when a java submodule only includes the dagger dependency, but forgets to apply the dagger-compiler annotation processor.
 The error will occur in the main java app module:
 ```